 CITY-WIDE — Montreal saw fewer restaurant and bar bankruptcies in 2020 than in 2019, according to a report in Journal Metro.
 Citing statistics provided by the Office of the Superintendent of Bankruptcy Canada, the news outlet reports that 92 establishments folded in 2020, compared to 102 in 2019.
 In 2018, the count stood at 88.
 These numbers don’t seem to account for establishments that closed for reasons other than bankruptcy.

-The news may come as a surprise given the widely reported industry-overhauling impact of the pandemic and the extent of government mandated closures, but as Metro notes, government aid likely helped to offset some of that — for now.
-It still remains to be seen how the city’s hospitality industry will fare in this second year of the pandemic, with many hobbled by mounting debt.
+The news may come as a surprise given the widely reported industry-overhauling impact of the pandemic, and the extent of government-mandated closures, but as Metro notes, government aid likely helped to offset some of that — for now.
+It remains to be seen how the city’s hospitality industry will fare in this second year of the pandemic, with many hobbled by mounting debt.

-OLD MONTREAL — Yesterday, Montreal developer Jesta Group announced plans for the transformation of Place Gare Viger into “the most progressive mixed-use development in the city.”
+OLD MONTREAL — Yesterday, Montreal developer Jesta Group announced plans to transform Place Gare Viger into “the most progressive mixed-use development in the city.”
 The project will include apartments, office spaces, a 36,000-square-foot courtyard, and a Hyatt hotel with a restaurant run by the Burgundy Lion Group, known for such popular Montreal establishments as Bishop & Bagg, Brit & Chips, Wolf & Workman, and, of course, go-to Saint-Henri pub Burgundy Lion.

-CITY-WIDE — Watching restaurants flounder financially for 15 month doesn’t seem to be enough to convince certain diners to kick their careless no-show habit.
+CITY-WIDE — Watching restaurants flounder financially for 15 months isn’t enough to convince certain diners to kick their careless no-show habit.
 According to CTV, the “unsavoury behaviour” is alive and well.

 The impact of no-shows, however, is now compounded by ongoing coronavirus restrictions, such as mandatory reservations, two-meter spacing between tables, and a presumably smaller pool of prospective clients dining out at the moment due to lingering virus-related concerns.
-Restaurants have confront many challenges throughout the pandemic, including having to shift to takeout-only operations, make sense of fluctuating restrictions, and fight for government aid.
+Restaurants have confronted many challenges throughout the pandemic, including shifting to takeout-only operations, making sense of fluctuating restrictions, and fighting for government aid.
 So, Montreal diners, just make the call to cancel your reservation, or log on to Resy for those couple of seconds it takes to — easily but significantly — free the table for someone else.